webplatform/docs/tutorials/video_basics/index.md

 {{Page_Title|HTML5 Video Basics}}
 {{Flags
 |High-level issues=Needs Review
-|Content=Grammar/Spelling
 |Checked_Out=No
-|Editorial notes=I've done editing work.
-Please review for content and grammar/spelling.

-I'm particularly interested in finding out if the type attribute of source must include the code as this may be too hard for a beginner's tutorial
+|Editorial notes=I'm particularly interested in finding out if the type attribute of source must include the code as this may be too hard for a beginner's tutorial
 }}
 {{Byline
 |Name=Ernest Delgado